hackclub/hackclub/workshops/country-list-app/README.md

 }
 ```

 This sets the view height and width to the view-height and the view-width of the user's device.
-It is termed "display flex"(Flex is a new feature in css that improves the responsiveness of web pages).
-You can learn this under 5 minutes at [CSS Flex under Five Minutes](https://www.google.com/url?sa=t&source=web&rct=j&url=https://www.freecodecamp.org/news/flexbox-the-ultimate-css-flex-cheatsheet/amp)
+It is termed `display flex` (Flex is a new feature in css that improves the responsiveness of web pages).
+You can learn more by checking out the cheatsheet on [CSS Flex Cheatsheet](https://www.google.com/url?sa=t&source=web&rct=j&url=https://www.freecodecamp.org/news/flexbox-the-ultimate-css-flex-cheatsheet/amp)

 - Setting the size of the cards